rsnpj/notes-site/readme.md

 * Wide tables cause extra width on Chrome.
 This is a strange bug that doesn't appear on Firefox.
 Despite having overflow auto on the tables, there is whitespace where the table would otherwise be.

-* On Firefox mobile, when scrolling up, there is a tiny gap between the top of the navbar and the top of the viewport you can see the text scrolling through
+* On Firefox mobile, when scrolling up, there is a tiny gap between the top of the navbar and the top of the viewport you can see the text scrolling through.
+I've seen this behaviour on other sites too, it's just a Firefox problem

 ## Workarounds